mijamessmith/billing-template/README.md

    - The shipment API should call a notification API after successfully creating a shipment.
 Additionally, a notification system within the customer balance API would ensure a user's client application is aware of any balance changes or purchase transactions.

 5. **Invoicing**:
    - After creating a shipment, a message would be queued to a pub/sub system to create an invoice for the customer.
-This invoice would combine shipment, product, customer, and transaction data into an HTML template for email and PDF invoices.
+This invoice would combine shipment, product, customer, and transaction data in combination with a template service to create an HTML template for email and PDF invoices.

+6. **Documents**:
+   - Storing the invoices mentioned above would require a documents service, such as S3

+6 **Localization**:
+   - Currency and localization of user messages can ensure that our product stays viable for international use.
+A localization API could help in both our notification and invoicing template api.

 Feel free to use this revised README to provide clear and structured information about your API.